 Public Policy

 On May 4, 2022, FDA issued two proposed rules that would stop the sale of cigarettes with menthol as a characterizing flavor and remove all flavored cigars from the marketplace.
 This action is long overdue and will save lives and reduce tobacco-related health disparities.
-While the number of people smoking continues to decrease, the presence of menthol on the market continues to be an issue.
+While the number of people who smoke continues to decrease, the presence of menthol on the market continues to be an issue.
 As of 2020, about 37% of all cigarette sales were menthol cigarettes, the highest rate since major tobacco companies were required to report this data.7

 The American Lung Association has long supported the removal of menthol cigarettes from the marketplace.
 In April 2013, we submitted a formal petition to the FDA, requesting the prohibition of menthol as a characterizing flavor of cigarettes.
 We will be submitting comments in support of FDA’s proposed rules on menthol cigarettes and flavored cigars and encourage the public to join us.